-In the simplest case, the input signal to the AD9240 will already be biased at levels in accordance with the selected input range.
-It is simply necessary to provide an adequately low source impedance for the VINA and VINB analog input pins of the A/D. Figure 35 shows the recommended configuration for a single-ended drive using an op amp.
+In the simplest case, the input signal to the AD9241 will already be biased at levels in accordance with the selected input range.
+It is merely a matter of providing an adequately low source impedance for the VINA and VINB analog input pins of the A/D. Figure 32 shows the recommended configuration for a single-ended drive using an op amp.
 In this case, the op amp is shown in a noninverting unity gain configuration driving the VINA pin.
 The internal reference drives the VINB pin.
 Note that the addition of a small series resistor of 30 Ω to 50 Ω connected to VINA and VINB will be beneficial in nearly all cases.
-Refer to the Analog Input Operation section for a discussion on resistor selection.
-Figure 35 shows the proper connection for a 0 V to 5 V input range.
-Alternative single ended input ranges of 0 V to $2 \times VREF$ can also be realized with the proper configuration of VREF (refer to the section, Using the Internal Reference).
+Refer to section Analog Input Operation for a discussion on resistor selection.
+Figure 32 shows the proper connection for a 0 V to 5 V input range.
+Alternative single ended input ranges of 0 V to 2 \times VREF can also be realized with the proper configuration of VREF (refer to the section Using the Internal Reference).

-Figure 35.
-Single-Ended AD9240 Op Amp Drive Circuit
+Figure 32.
+Single-Ended AD9241 Op Amp Drive Circuit

-Op Amp with DC Level-Shifting
+Op Amp with DC Level Shifting

-Figure 36 shows a dc-coupled level-shifting circuit employing an op amp, A1, to sum the input signal with the desired dc offset.
+Figure 33 shows a dc-coupled level shifting circuit employing an op amp, A1, to sum the input signal with the desired dc offset.
 Configuring the op amp in the inverting mode with the given resistor values results in an ac signal gain of -1.
 If the signal inversion is undesirable, interchange the VINA and VINB connections to reestablish the original signal polarity.
-The dc voltage at VREF sets the common-mode voltage of the AD9240.
+The dc voltage at VREF sets the common-mode voltage of the AD9241.
 For example, when VREF = 2.5 V, the output level from the op amp will also be centered around 2.5 V. The use of ratio matched, thin-film resistor networks will minimize gain and offset errors.
-An optional pull-up resistor, R_P , may also be used to reduce the output load on VREF to ± 1 mA.
+Also, an optional pull-up resistor, R_P , may be used to reduce the output load on VREF to ± 1 mA.

-Figure 36.
-Single-Ended Input With DC-Coupled Level-Shift
+Figure 33.
+Single-Ended Input With DC-Coupled Level Shift